 Infrastructure assets comprising of roads, footpaths, bridges and stormwater drainage within identified parts of Jordan Springs East and Glenmore Park have experienced settlement.
-These assets are currently valued at \$46.8m and \$2.8m respectively.
+These assets are currently valued at \$44.7m and \$2.7m respectively.
 Localised repairs to assets include pavement rehabilitation and minor repairs to footpaths and kerb and gutter at the expense of the developer.
+Reports and geotechnical assessments will be conducted to ascertain the useful lives and future maintenance and asset renewal costs for these assets.
 There is significant uncertainty at this time for Council to estimate the useful lives or any future liabilities in relation to these assets.